RossM/SDGAN/README.md

 TODO
 * ☐ Investigate using different samples for generator and discriminator training
-* ☐ Test the effect of adding self-attention to all layers
+* ☑ ~~Test the effect of adding self-attention to all layers~~ Failed due to CUDA running out of memory
 * ☐ Test the effect of different parameter initializations
 * ☐ Investigate using cross attention